weirdgloop/weirdgloop.org/pages/privacy.md

 ### Storage duration
 We keep any identifiable information we have for the shortest possible time, in accordance with law.
 Non-private information, such as contributions to the site, may be kept indefinitely subject to our [licensing](/licensing).

+### For users in California
+California residents have the right to request information on the personal information we disclose to other organisations for the direct marketing purposes of those organisations.
+We want to let you know that Weird Gloop does not share your personal information with unaffiliated organisations for their own direct marketing purposes.

+California residents also have the following rights regarding the personal information we collect about you:

+* the right to know what personal information we have collected about you, and the purpose for which it was collected;
+* the right to request that we delete any personal information we have collected from you (subject to certain exceptions, as outlined in the CCPA);
+* the right to opt-out of the sale of your personal information; and
+* the right to non- discrimination for exercising your rights.

+For the avoidance of doubt, we do not sell your personal information.
+If we did, California residents would have the right to opt out of the sale of your personal information, pursuant to the rights granted above.

+If at any time you wish to opt out of having your personal information shared with third parties and/or receiving information from Weird Gloop, please contact us!
+We will be happy to honour your request.

+#### California Privacy Rights for Minor Users

+California residents under the age of 18 have the right to view, correct, or delete personal information provided by you or publicly posted by you.
+You can file your request by contacting us!

+We will be happy to review, update or remove personal information and/or content.
+After removal, it can happen that residual copies of personal information and/or content may remain in our backup systems.
+But we will always try to permanently remove your personal information.

+We may still keep your personal information to resolve disputes, enforce our user agreement, or comply with legal requirements.
+In this case, your personal information will be blocked from use for any other purpose.